-2) A student must be registered at GNTC in order to register for a competency test;
+3. A student must be registered at GNTC in order to register for a competency test;

-3) A student may not change an existing grade of "D" or "F" on his/her transcript by taking a competency test;
+4. A student may not change an existing grade of "D" or "F" on his/her transcript by taking a competency test;

-4) A student has only one opportunity to pass a competency test per available course.
+5. A student has only one opportunity to pass a competency test per available course.
 If he/she fails to pass the competency test on the first try, he/she may not challenge the test later for a second try;

-5) A student must pay \$25, payable at the GNTC Office of Administrative Services, at the time of testing.
+6. A student must pay \$25 for each test before July 1, 2014.
+After July 1, 2014 the cost of each test will be 25% of tuition per credit hour of the course, payable at the GNTC Office of Administrative Services, at the time of testing.
 Payment may be by cash, check, or debit/credit card.

-6) Competency tests are given on Fridays on the Floyd County Campus by appointment only and Monday through Friday on the Walker County Campus by appointment only.
+7. Competency tests are given on Fridays on the Floyd County Campus by appointment only and Monday through Friday on the Walker County Campus by appointment only